 Nikko has a little something for everyone; there are shrines, Japanese culture in spades, amazing food, temples, festivals, and to round it all out breathtaking natural beauty.
 When you tire of the crowds the mountains around Nikko offer respite with stunning waterfalls, lakes, moors, cliffs, and of course rivers.

-One of the most beautiful temples I have seen in Japan (and I’ve seen A LOT) is located in Nikko.
+One of the most beautiful temples I have seen in Japan (and I have seen A LOT) is located in Nikko.
 The Nikkō Tōshō-gū is absolutely marvelous, even if it is insanely crowded (like it was when I visited).

 We wandered around Nikko for a while, found a great place to eat, and soaked in some culture before we headed up into the mountains.